-Extra-nodal natural killer/T cell lymphoma (EN-NK/T) is a highly uncommon aggressive mature T or NK-cell lymphoma with a high fatality rate.
+Extra-nodal natural killer/T cell lymphoma (EN-NK/T) is a highly uncommon, aggressive, mature T or NK-cell lymphoma with a high fatality rate.
 It has a propensity for infiltrating tissues and spreading to the eye.
 EN-NK/T-NT is marked by polymorphic clinical characteristics, which can make diagnosis difficult and cause delayed management.
 This report details a 63-year-old Iranian woman who presented initially with left ocular involvement of unknown cause.
-Ethmoidal sinusitis, upper nasal obstruction, right proptosis, dacryocystitis, and pulmonary nodules were later developed as her disease progressed.
-Biopsies of the orbit, ethmoidal sinus and pulmonary nodules were significant for EN-NK/T cell lymphoma.
-The patient developed Covid-19 and was treated for it.
+Ethmoidal sinusitis, upper nasal obstruction, right proptosis, dacryocystitis, and pulmonary nodules developed later as her disease progressed.
+Biopsies of the orbit, ethmoidal sinus, and pulmonary nodules were significant for EN-NK/T cell lymphoma.
+The patient developed and was treated for Covid-19.
 Due to the progressive lymphoma, chemotherapy was initiated after recovery from Covid-19.
-After starting the first course of chemotherapy, the patient's condition deteriorated with the possibility of pulmonary embolism.
-The state of the patient deteriorated rapidly, and she expired on AUG 2021.
-This case highlights the diagnostic difficulty of EN-NK/T cell lymphoma, demonstrating its rarity and ability to mimic other diseases.
+After starting the first course of chemotherapy, the patient's condition deteriorated rapidly with the possibility of pulmonary embolism, and she expired inAugust, 2021 2021.
+This case highlights the diagnostic difficulty of EN-NK/T cell lymphoma and demonstrates its rarity and ability to mimic other diseases.